Sumwunn/DllLoader/README.md

 #-------- X3DAudio1_7 README --------

 **How does it work?**
-It reads dlls to be loaded from DllLoader.txt.
+It reads dll names to be loaded from DllLoader.txt.

 It can also call dll export names read from a txt file named after a dll affixed with "_Exports.txt" (eg SomeDll.dll_Exports.txt).